LaReiter/LaReiter.github.io/_posts/2026-07-03-perception.md

 ## Our worldview

 Many of us see the world in a specific set of colors.
-By that I mean the way we perceive the world passes through a filter that attenuates or amplifies our experiences.
+By that I mean that the world - the 'real' world - passes through a filter that attenuates or amplifies our experiences.
 The filter is built continuously, and reinforced by our current understanding.

-For some, this filter can be due to a creative or imaginative mindset: we want the world to be adventurous, and so we weight those phenomena that strengthen such a worldview.
+For some, this filter can be due to a creative or imaginative mindset: we want the world to be adventurous, and so we upweight those phenomena that strengthen such a worldview.
 For others, it can be due to a judgemental, principled or otherwise narrow state, that allows only certain phenomena to alter our worldview.

 This relation between reality and our subject-specific worldview is illustrated in the Figure below.